 As our world becomes increasingly complex, BPCS recognises the need to acquire diverse skills that broaden ways of building knowledge and communication.
 As well as the important foundations of literacy and numeracy, our programs are designed to provide the children with a range of learning experiences and many ways in which to engage.
 The Teaching Teams combine Visual Arts, Dance, Music and Drama with the support of the Arts Team, to not only give depth and breadth to these learning experiences, but to foster an appreciation for the Arts.

 At BPCS, we seek to not only bring nature into the classroom but to also use the outdoors as the classroom.
 From the beautiful surrounds of Galup (Lake Monger) to the purpose designed outdoor spaces, including a nature playground and kitchen garden, there are many places in which the Teaching Teams can provide opportunities for children to learn through nature and build a love for the natural world.

 If your child is not yet three years old, you may be interested to read about our Wilderness Playgroup which is suitable for children aged 18 – 36 months.

-More information regarding the day to day structures of our Early Childhood program can be found on pages 54 to 59 of the Parent Handbook.
+More information regarding the day to day structures of our College program can be found on page 75 of the Parent Handbook.
 Click on the image of the handbook to read more.